Seminko/Ascension-TSM-Data-Sharing-App/README.md

   - Downloads newest data from the DB.
   - Happens ONLY when Ascension is not running and is being downloaded every hour.
 - New data upload
-  - Everytime you do a scan, be it partial or full, please do a /reload.
+  - When you do a scan, could be partial or full, please do a /reload when you can.
 This will make the game write to the lua file, get detected by the app and uploaded to the DB.
   - The script checks for changes every 5 minutes.

 &nbsp;